Questions after US turns away Palestinian Harvard freshman

 In an Al-Araby TV interview that aired Friday as his son was flying to the U.S., Bassel Ajjawi had this message for his son: “I am very proud of you and hope you will be an exemplary representative of the Palestinian people abroad.”

-Associated Press writer Zeina Karan in Beirut, Lebanon, contributed to this report.
+Associated Press writer Zeina Karam in Beirut, Lebanon, contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.